 Click “Next” and review your transfer details, check the terms and conditions box at the bottom, and finally, “Confirm transfer.”

 Note that it can take up to 48 hours for the first transfer to take place.
-Once they hit your Marriott account, click on this link, choose “transfer points,” and log in (you might also have to verify your identity with a code).
+Once the points hit your Marriott account, click on this link, choose “transfer points,” and log into your Marriott account (you might also have to verify your identity with a code).

 On the last page, fill in any additional details, then click “Transfer points now.”
 It should go through immediately or within 24 hours.